prestonlab/tcm/README.md

 ## Installation

 Download or clone the code project to some local `project_directory`.
+If cloning, you may need to first install [git-lfs](https://git-lfs.github.com).
 In Matlab:

 ```matlab
 cd project_directory